 While these organic management practices recycle existing reactive N in the environment, organic farms also lose some of this nitrogen to the environment during production.
 Leguminous cover crops protect soil and reduce nutrient runoff and soil erosion, but they also fix atmospheric nitrogen.
 These cover crops are often tilled into the soil as green manure, which adds further nitrogen into the soil.
 Moreover, organic practices may result in crop yields that are lower than those of conventional practices, because of lower nitrogen availability and greater pest pressure.

-Researchers have found (in preparation for publication) that organic production and conventional production are comparable in terms of nitrogen losses during production, but in terms of newly created reactive nitrogen, organic systems have a smaller impact on the environment. ncreased N availability in organic systems is offset by lower organic yields and high within-system variability, resulting in no significant differences between organic and conventional virtual nitrogen factors.
+Researchers have found that organic production and conventional production are comparable in terms of nitrogen losses during production, but in terms of newly created reactive nitrogen, organic systems have a smaller impact on the environment (Cattell Noll et al. 2020) Increased N availability in organic systems is offset by lower organic yields and high within-system variability, resulting in no significant differences between organic and conventional virtual nitrogen factors.
 The difference between systems appears when one looks at the average personal N footprint for new nitrogen contributions, because conventional practices are responsible for a greater amount of new nitrogen being introduced into the system, while organic practices rely on recycling of pre-existing reactive nitrogen.

 There are several methods through which reactive N can enter the agricultural system.
 “New” N sources describe processes that create reactive nitrogen from previously unreactive atmospheric nitrogen, such as the Haber-Bosch process and N-fixing plants.
 “Recycled” N sources, on the other hand, describe the reuse of pre-existing reactive nitrogen, which was already present in the system.
 Examples of recycled N sources include compost, manure, and crop residues.